IvonNikolova/PacMan/README.md

 <h2> What’s next for Friday 18/08/23: </h2>

-1. Announce the winner i.e. Pacman, all pellets and gazers has to be eaten and the pacman should still have any lives left </br>
+1. Announce the winner i.e. Pacman, all pellets and gazers has to be eaten and the pacman should still have any lives left </br> **DONE 18.08.**
-   1.2.
-Scores saved i.e.  store the highest points on the browser: localStorage </br>
+2. Scores saved i.e.  store the highest points on the browser: localStorage </br>
-2. Make the rest of the ghosts to move inside the maze </br>
+3. Make the rest of the ghosts to move inside the maze </br>
-   2.2.
+   3.2.
 Do their normal animation: kill Pacman->start the game-> initial states for all ghosts and Pacman  </br>
-   2.3.
+   3.3.
 Do their freezing animation: bonus points-> initial states only of the eaten ghosts  </br>

 <b> Bugs: </b>
    1. The cherry appearance bug (correct its appearance  - create a timeout (5 seconds and then to dissapear), no replicates (no more than one cherry)): Idea: to use setTimeout() **DONE 18.08.**  </br>